 - Toyota created a very intentional campaign to reach its manufacturing team members through the app, sending videos from the plant president weekly and the head of manufacturing almost every other week.

-- In addition, Toyota produced a video series of 30 executives, pushing out several a week in an effort to ensure a steady stream of information.
+- In addition, Toyota produced a video series from 30 executives, pushing out several a week in an effort to ensure a steady stream of information.

 - Perhaps one of the most phenomenal internal communications efforts by Toyota was driven by the manufacturer’s culture it refers to as mendomi care.
 In Japanese, mendomi means to take care of employees as if they are family.
 That’s just what team leaders did every single week when they reached out to 40,000 employees with a phone call.
 And McNeff says that has made all the difference.